mplewis/yavin/README.md

 docker-compose up
 ```

-**Or,:** do it by hand with a Postgres server running locally on port 5432, allowing all connections for user `postgres` with no password:
+**Or,** do it by hand with a Postgres server running locally on port 5432, allowing all connections for user `postgres` with no password:

 ```
 # Make sure your Postgres server is started!